Oil spill: Oil tankers and vessels

 Vessels can be the source of oil spills either through operational releases of oil or in the case of oil tanker accidents.
-As of 2007, operational discharges from vessels were estimated to account for 21% of oil releases from vessels.
+Operational discharges from vessels were estimated to account for 21% of oil releases from vessels between 1990 and 1999, and tanker spills about 15% of total annual oil entering the sea 1970-2004 (excluding natural seeps).
 They occur as a consequence of failure to comply with regulations or arbitrary discharges of waste oil and water containing such oil residues.
 Such operational discharges are regulated through the MARPOL convention.
 Operational releases are frequent, but small in the amount of oil spilled per release, and are often not in the focus of attention regarding oil spills.
 There has been a steady decrease of operational discharges of oil, with an additional decrease of around 50% since the 1990s.

 As of 2007, accidental oil tank vessel spills accounted for approximately 8–13% of all oil spilled into the oceans.
 The main causes of oil tank vessel spills were collision (29%), grounding (22%), mishandling (14%) and sinking (12%), among others.
 Oil tanker spills are considered a major ecological threat due to the large amount of oil spilled per accident and the fact that major sea traffic routes are close to Large Marine Ecosystems.
 Around 90% of the world's oil transportation is through oil tankers, and the absolute amount of seaborne oil trade is steadily increasing.
 However, there has been a reduction of the number of spills from oil tankers and of the amount of oil released per oil tanker spill.
 In 1992, MARPOL was amended and made it mandatory for large tankers (5,000 dwt and more) to be fitted with double hulls.
 This is considered to be a major reason for the reduction of oil tanker spills, alongside other innovations such as GPS, sectioning of vessels and sea lanes in narrow straits.

 In 2023, the International Tanker Owners Pollution Federation (ITOPF) documented a significant oil spill incident of over 700 tonnes and nine medium spills ranging between 7 and 700 tonnes.
 The major spill occurred in Asia involving heavy fuel oil, and the medium spills were scattered across Asia, Africa, Europe, and America, involving various oil types.

 The total volume of oil released from these spills in 2023 was approximately 2,000 tonnes.
 This contributes to a trend of decreased oil spill volumes and frequencies over the decades.
 Comparatively, the 1970s averaged 79 significant spills per year, which drastically reduced to an average of about 6.3 per year in the 2010s, and has maintained a similar level in the current decade.

 The reduction in oil spill volume has also been substantial over the years.
 For instance, the 1990s recorded 1,134,000 tonnes lost, mainly from 10 major spills.
 This figure decreased to 196,000 tonnes in the 2000s and 164,000 tonnes in the 2010s.
 In the early 2020s, approximately 28,000 tonnes have been lost, predominantly from major incidents.